clmirabent/repo-finder/README.md

 - Storybook
 - Infinite scroll library
 - Vitest
+- Testing library

 ## 💡 Future improvements

 - Improve the error handling by providing more informative error messages
 - Integrate OAuth for user authentication
 - Add the functionality to sort by last updated and name
+- Add more test for the components:
+    - `RepoFilterComponent`:
+        - Whenever no language only all language option is available
+        - No need to test SearchBar used here since it is already test
+        - No need to test selector since 3rd Party library
+    - `InfiniteScroll`:
+        - No need to test InfiniteScroll component used there since it is 3rd Party Library
+- Add E2E test